-There are many ways to reach to the hill top.
+There are many ways to reach the hilltop.
 And we took one, which turned out to be a wrong decision.
 Parking your vehicle can be a problem there, as you won’t be willing to park your vehicle in any strange place.
-We took the scooty half way atop but had to come back down as there was no proper parking place and we couldn’t take the vehicle to the top of the hill at fort.
+We took the scooty halfway atop but had to come back down as there was no proper parking place and we couldn’t take the vehicle to the top of the hill at the fort.
 Thus, we had this challenge of parking scooty somewhere.
-We decided that we would go to the main village and then we would park it at some place.
+We decided that we would go to the main village and then we would park it in someplace.

-I made visit to Madhogarh village last month and I met some people.
+I made a visit to Madhogarh village last month and I met some people.
 I thought they would be a great help in this situation.
-Thus we went in the village and we lost the way.
-All of sudden, Amit came to know that he had some college friend in the village were we could park our vehicle.
+Thus we went to the village and we lost the way.
+All of sudden, Amit came to know that he had some college friends in the village where we could park our vehicle.
 Thus he called him and very soon our problem got sorted out.
 Someone came and we parked our vehicle to his place.
 Finally, the first problem of our journey to Madhogarh fort was resolved.

 Trekking at the hill: Stepping towards Madhogarh Fort

 By the time, the weather started getting hot.
 The sun was over my head.
 As we started to climb up step by step, we started to sweat a lot.
 That man was all cool with this but we both were panting due to heat and trekking.
-The last month, we did trekking in Tosh but that didn’t trouble this much.
+The last month, I did trekking in Tosh but that didn’t trouble this much.
 But this one was really difficult.
-We had to stop, sit and relax at times due extra trouble.
+We had to stop, sit, and relax at times due to extra trouble.
 Moreover, it was very hot that day.
-I only had one liter water bottle in my bag.
+I only had a one-liter water bottle in my bag.
 And we consumed it sip by sip.

-With every step I was taking up, I was wondering when I would reach there at the hill top.
+With every step I was taking up, I was wondering when I would reach there at the hilltop.
 It was indeed a difficult task and my body started to run out of water.
 This was again a challenge.
-I have climbed such mountains in my childhood but it was long back and I was child then.
-What wrong I did there was I consumed my all energy in first stage.
-I used much of my energy in early climbing and after that I felt need of taking rest.
-However a bottle of glucose could replenish it.
+I have climbed such mountains in my childhood but it was long back and I was a child then.
+What wrong I did there was I consumed my all energy in the first stage.
+I used much of my energy in early climbing and after that, I felt the need of taking rest.
+However, a bottle of glucose could replenish it.
 But giving up wasn’t an option.

 And we finally reached to the hill fort of Madhogarh

 Standing at the top of the fort, I could see the whole village.
-It was all green, a complete lush green environment.
-Our guide narrated us many stories related to this place.
+It was all green, a completely lush green environment.
+Our guide narrated us with many stories related to this place.
 There was a man who was known as a Daaku.
 He had his dominance in nearby places.
 But he was like a Robin Hood.
-He told that he had very strong heart and his heart is still kept preserved in SMS Hospital Jaipur.
+He told me that he had a very strong heart and his heart is still kept preserved in SMS Hospital Jaipur.

 We spent some time in the village streets.
 We saw the Kothi where the cast of the movie Kaun Kinte Paani Mein stayed during the film shoot.
 This is really an amazing trip.
-It’s desire of exploration that takes me close to such historical and cultural rich places.
+It’s a desire for exploration that takes me close to such historical and culturally rich places.